asvid/asvid.github.io/_posts/2018-11-05-android-build-hacks-3.markdown

 ## Homework
 Wait what?
 You've wrote beautiful self-documenting code and someone tells you to create **DOCUMENTATION** for it?
 It's already there!
 Well named methods and variables, design patterns used.
-All that a person who wants to have basic idea of how it works needs to do, is read through it - *well named method by well named method*...
+If anyone wants to know how it works, he just needs to read through it - *well named method by well named method*...
 I know IDEs are supporting that and you just need to click on method name or class to go there but be a good person, create documentation of at least public methods.
 Forcing people **(or your future self)** to go through code each time you want to understand (or remind) how it works is cruel.

 **Self-documenting code is micro-documentation, it won't ever show the big picture.**

-So if you are working with more than yourself - docs can help others understand your intention during code review.
-If you create library - well I won't use it if it's not documented.
+So if you are working with someone more than yourself - docs can help others understand your intention during code review.
+If you are creating library - well I won't be using it if it's not documented.
 I understand being rebellious about it - I was.
-Until I had to work with long-term undocumented project.
+Until I had to work with big undocumented project, that was dependent on few other projects, with many hacks done to meet those other projects requirements, without any trace of information **why** something was done in certain way.

 ## Where to start
 Start with attitude.
 It won't be rocket science, you've already wrote a code that works *(and it's unit tested obviously)*, now just describe it in more human manner.
 It might seem boring, but programmers often lack soft skills like basic ability to communicate intents - take it as an exercise to make yourself a better professional.